 Where do business credit reports come from?
 There are a lot of different places, but the main ones are Dun & Bradstreet, Experian, Equifax, and FICO SBSS.
-You have no way of knowing which one your lender will choose.
-So, you need to make sure all of these reports are up to date and accurate.

 Other Business Data Agencies

 In addition to the business credit reporting agencies that directly calculate and issue credit reports, there are other business data agencies that affect those reports indirectly.
 Two examples of this are LexisNexis and The Small Business Finance Exchange.
 These two agencies gather data from a variety of sources, including public records.
 This means they could even have access to information relating to automobile accidents and liens.
-While you may not be able to access or change the data these agencies have on your business, you can ensure that any new information they receive is positive.
+While you may not be able to access or change the data the agencies have on your business, you can ensure that any new information they receive is positive.
 Enough positive information can help counteract any negative information from the past.